-Documents and records are any medium, regardless of physical format, which memorialized information created or used by the company.
-This includes paper documents, audio or video tapes, magnetic or optical media, microfilm or microfiche, voice mail, and computer-based information such as electronic mail, computer files on disk, servers or tape, and any other medium that contains information about a company organization or its business activities.
-Employees are prohibited from tampering with these documents or removing or destroying them prior to the dates specified in our retention program.
+Documents and records are any medium, regardless of physical format, that memorialized information created or used by the company.
+This includes paper documents, audio or video tapes, magnetic or optical media, microfilm or microfiche, voicemail, and computer-based information such as electronic mail, computer files on disk, servers, tape, and any other medium that contains information about a company organization or its business activities.
+Employees are prohibited from tampering with, removing, or destroying these documents prior to the dates specified in our retention program.

 Each employee must safeguard records entrusted to him or her.
 We maintain records with the appropriate level of privacy.